The Five Stans - Tashkent Departure

 Day 8: ANCIENT MERV AND MARY

-Today you’ll be waving goodbye to Turkmenistan and saying hello-again to Uzbekistan, but first there’s a four-hour drive to the border.
-Can you believe it’s only day nine and you’re already taking the border crossings in your stride?
+Today you’ll be waving goodbye to Turkmenistan and saying hello-again to Uzbekistan.
+The drive to the border used to be egregious, but a brand new highway sets you up for a smooth ride to Bukhara.
+Can you believe it’s only day nine and you’re already taking the border crossings in stride?
+You’re a regular Silk Road pro, now!

 Day 10: BUKHARA

 Bukhara is one of the crown jewels of the Silk Road trade route.
-A UNESCO-listed city, it’s a zig-zag of backstreets, bustling bazaars and historical monuments.
-Its moniker ‘Bukhoroi Shareef’, meaning ‘Holy Bukhara’, is named so for its hundreds of mosques and many mausoleums.
+A UNESCO-listed city, it serves up unending chances to zigzag through backstreets, shop like locals at the bazaars and gaze at historical monuments.

 Day 11: BUKHARA TO SAMARKAND